 How are REALTORS® compensated?
-Is there a REALTOR® fee if you are selling a property?
-Is there a REALTOR® fee if you are buying a property?
+Is there a fee if you are selling a property?
+Is there a fee if you are buying a property?

 Most of today's workforce is compensated either by an hourly wage, or perhaps a weekly salary.
 REALTORS® however, are compensated with commission fees.
-A commission is a written authority giving a person (i.e. REALTOR®) the right or duty to do something (i.e. sell a home).
-The fee for this service is a percentage of the final selling price for the property.
+A commission is a written authority giving a person (e.g. REALTOR®) the right or duty to do something (e.g. sell a home).
+The fee for this service is usually a 'percentage' of the final selling price for the property.

-It's important to understand that there are two sides to the sale of a home.
-There is the "selling" side, and there is the "buying" side.
+There are two sides to the sale of a home.
+The 'selling' side, and the 'buying' side.
 Normally, there is a REALTOR® who works on behalf of the Seller, and a different REALTOR® who works on behalf of the Buyer.
-(Sometimes a REALTOR® works on behalf of "both" the Seller and the Buyer.
+(Sometimes a REALTOR® works on behalf of 'both' of them.
 This is known as multiple representation).
-The owner of the home will "hire" a REALTOR® to market the home, and to represent him in the negotiations of the future deal.
+The Owner of the home will 'hire' a REALTOR® to market the property, and to represent him in the negotiations of the future deal.
 Part of the marketing is to place the home on the local MLS® System.
-By doing this, the Seller's home will now be noticed by all the other REALTORS® who are working with Buyers.
-The Seller and his REALTOR® negotiate a commission percentage for this "total service".
+By doing this, the Seller's home will be noticed by other REALTORS® working with Buyers.
+The Seller and his REALTOR® negotiate a commission percentage for this 'total service'.
 This percentage is then divided.
-A share will be given to the Seller's REALTOR®, and a share will be given to the Buyer's REALTOR®.
-At this point, it would seem that the responsibility lies with the owner of the property to compensate both REALTORS® in the transaction.
-This is probably true in 99% of the deals that are done.
-(However, it is also possible for the Buyer of a home to "hire" a REALTOR® and compensate them directly).
-It's important to note here that the commission charged to the Seller is not necessarily the same percentage from REALTOR® to REALTOR®, and from the brokerages they work for.
+A share will be given to the Seller's Representative, and a share will be given to the Buyer's Representative.
+At this point, it would seem the responsibility lies with the Owner of the property to compensate both REALTORS® in the transaction.
+This is probably true in 99% of the deals that are written.
+(However, it is also possible for the Buyer to 'hire' a REALTOR® and compensate them directly).
+The commission charged to the Seller is not necessarily the same percentage from REALTOR® to REALTOR®, and from the brokerages they work for.
 Commissions can, and will, differ according to the brokerage office selected, and the level of marketing the Seller is looking for.
-Also, the division of this commission between the selling and buying REALTORS® is not necessarily equal.
+Also, the division of this commission between the parties is not necessarily equal.